What is Cervical Radiculopathy?

 Cervical Radiculopathy Treatment in Austin

 At the Diagnostic Pain Center in Austin, we see patients with a wide range of back and neck related pain.
-Cervical radiculopathy is a common condition that Dr. Robert Marks, Dr. Sauman Rafii, and our medical team are familiar with diagnosing and experienced at successfully treating.
+Cervical radiculopathy is a common condition that our providers are familiar with diagnosing and experienced at successfully treating.